akhilesh0421/BEEE_CU19/Exp2_LED_Chaser/README.md

 **Learning Outcomes**:

 Trough this experiment I came to learn about the Arduino board and working of it.
-Before doing this experiment whenever I had seen a LED glowing in a perticular pattern as I thougt of while making the connections and writing the code.
+After doing this experiment I saw the LEDs glowing in a perticular pattern as I thougt of while making the connections and writing the code.